nguyenvanbapc66/frontend-test/README.md

       ![Pending request](./assets/examples/searching.png)

-    - Error while searching: When there is an error responded from server or the requested time out.
+    - Error while searching: When there is an error responded from the server or the requested time out.

       ![Error while searching](./assets/examples/error-while-searching.png)